mestery/siliconloons/README.md

 To generate this site, follow the instructions below:

-1. Clone this repository
+1. Clone this repository, including submodules:

-   `git clone git@github.com:mestery/siliconloons.git`
+   `git clone --recurse-submodules git@github.com:mestery/siliconloons.git`

-2. Clone the themes repository:

-   `git clone --recursive https://github.com/spf13/hugoThemes themes`

-3. Build the site using hugo
+2. Build the site using hugo

    `hugo --theme=redlounge`

-4. Sync the content out to your hosting provider:
+3. Sync the content out to your hosting provider:

    `rsync -avz -e ssh public/* mestery@sadira.dreamhost.com:siliconloons.com/`

-5. You're done!
+4. You're done!

 To create a new post, run a command such as the following: